nullfarts/PhantomExo/README.md

 Step 7.
 Download Cydia Impactor. http://www.cydiaimpactor.com/ (Avail on Windows/Mac/Linux)<br />
 Step 8.
 Plug in iOS device then navigate to Device>Install Package & direct program to downloaded .ipa file. <br />

-Note: To install the Apple Watch Kit Remote app, you must have an Apple developer account with UDID of watch registered. <br />
+Note: To install the Apple Watch Kit Remote app, you must only follow steps 2-3 if using link above. <br />
+You must have a Apple developer account with UDID of watch registered to it. <br />
+You must use iOS App Signer & select your provisioning profile. <br />